SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: INVALID_CONSTANT_INDEX

-      Attempt to create a constant of uninterpreted type with a negative index, or a constant of scalar type with an index that's larger than the type cardinality.
+      Attempt to create a constant of uninterpreted type with a negative index, or a constant of scalar type with an index that's larger than the type's cardinality.

    .. c:enum:: INVALID_TUPLE_INDEX